With the Daily allowance calculator, you can estimate the amount of your earnings-related allowance.

 An exception to this rule is employment-promoting services agreed with the TE Office, for which the daily allowance is paid concurrently with the suspension period.

-A suspension period is different from a five-day waiting period.
+A suspension period is different from a seven-day waiting period.

 You can receive an earnings-related daily allowance if certain conditions are met during the waiting period of the sickness allowance.
 Apply for sickness allowance from Kela if your illness lasts more than 9 days (including Saturdays).